 Well not just any incinerator.
 The Pyrmont incinerator was rather special, it was one designed by Walter Burley Griffin (1876-1937) in 1935.
 Memorable on the Pyrmont skyline for fifty years the incinerator or reverberator has inspired responses from a variety of artists even after its removal from the landscape.

 I love ruins, and I’m not alone in this taste.
 A fair swag of the world’s most visited tourist sites are ruins: the Forum, the Great Wall, the Pyramids and so on – it’s an impressive list.
-A ruin is not a building damaged by storm, flood or earthquake.

 The NSW Ombudsman Bruce Barbour has just released a report about asbestos and its terrible legacy.
 According to the report asbestos-related disease will soon be killing more people in Australia than car and traffic accidents.